 - Pour the shake through a strainer and weight the “remnants”.

+The weight of the clumps (remnants) gets translated into a score out of 25 again.
 In this case, there was 1 gram of remnants, shown below in the strainer:

 This is still very good, and you don’t taste it much when you drink the shake, which is why it gets a mixability score of 21.88.